Keratra/mef-mooc-frontend/README.md

-# mef-mooc-frontend
+# MEF MOOC Project Frontend
-MEF MOOC Project Frontend
+A website built with Next.js.